andrevidela/Research-report/Thesis/index.md

 isEmpty (Just _)= False
 ```

-In this example we use the custom syntax `&` for the multiplicity to indicate that the value is borrowed.
+In this example, we use the custom syntax `&` for the multiplicity to indicate that the value is borrowed.
 This tells the compiler that the value should _not_ be erased from the runtime, but that calling this function does not constitute a use, just like the `0` quantity.
 This would make the following program legal:

 ```haskell
 let 1 useOnce = Nothing in